 enable mirror

 Purpose Used to enable a previously entered port mirroring configuration.

 Syntax enable mirror

-Description This command, combined with the disable mirror command below, allows you to enter a port mirroring configuration into the Switch, and then turn the port mirroring on and off without having to modify the port mirroring configuration.
+Description This command, combined with the disable mirror command below, allows the user to enter a port mirroring configuration into the Switch, and then turn the port mirroring on and off without having to modify the port mirroring configuration.

+Parameters None.